Anna and the King of Siam (film)

-Anna and the King of Siam is a 1946 drama film directed by John Cromwell.
+Anna and the King of Siam is a 1946 American drama film directed by John Cromwell.
 An adaptation of the 1944 novel of the same name by Margaret Landon, it was based on the fictionalized diaries of Anna Leonowens, an Anglo-Indian woman who claimed to be British and became governess in the Royal Court of Siam (now modern Thailand) during the 1860s.
 Darryl F. Zanuck read Landon's book in galleys and immediately bought the film rights.